Direct measurement of the Wigner time-delay for the scattering of light by a single atom

 Here, $\omega_{\rm L}$ is the center frequency of the laser pulse spectrum, $t$ is time, $r$ is the distance between the observer and the scatterer, and $c$ is the velocity of light.
 In the limits mentioned above, we thus expect a scattered pulse that is gaussian in temporal shape and maximally delayed at resonance by $\tau_{\rm W}(\omega_0)=2/\Gamma$, which can reach several tens of nanoseconds for optical transitions of e.g. alkali atoms.

 To check this prediction experimentally, we use a single cold $^{87}$Rb atom that we initially isolate in an optical dipole trap with microscopic size~\cite{Sortais2007}.
+The temperature of the atom in the trap is $70~\mu$K, measured by a release-and-recapture method~\cite{Tuchendler2008}.
 We first prepare the trapped atom in the hyperfine ground state level $(5S_{1/2},F=2)$.
-We then release it in free space and illuminate it with a series of weak gaussian pulses of circularly polarized near-resonant laser light at $780$~nm (see fig.~\ref{fig1_Wignerdelay}).
-Using a large numerical aperture lens, we collect the photons scattered at $90^\circ$ with respect to the direction of excitation and coupled them into a fiber-coupled avalanche photodiode in single photon counting mode.
-The signal is sent to a counting card with a few nanoseconds resolution.
+We then release it in free space and illuminate it with a series of weak gaussian pulses of circularly polarized near-resonant laser light at $\lambda_{0}=780$~nm (see fig.~\ref{fig1_Wignerdelay}).
+Using a large numerical aperture lens (N.A.=$0.5$), we collect the photons scattered at $90^\circ$ with respect to the direction of excitation and detect them with a fiber-coupled avalanche photodiode (APD) operating in the single photon counting mode.
+The signal is sent to a counting card with a $256$~ps resolution.
 The excitation light is produced from a continuous laser locked on the $(5S_{1/2}, F=2)$ to $(5P_{3/2},F'=3)$ transition.
 We chop this light into pulses with a gaussian temporal shape using an acousto-optic modulator and a fast arbitrary waveform generator.
 We set the peak intensity $I$ of the pulse to $I/ I_{\rm sat}=0.1$ ($I_{\rm sat}=1.6$~mW/${\rm cm}^2$) to operate in the weak excitation limit.
 For the temporal width of the pulses, we choose $\Delta t =66$~ns sufficiently large to approach the limit $\Delta t\gg 1/\Gamma$ (here, $1/\Gamma=26$~ns), and sufficiently small to determine with a good accuracy the temporal center of the scattered pulse, and thus the time-delay $\tau_{\rm W}$ (see fig.~\ref{fig2_Wignerdelay}a).
-The acousto-optic modulator allows us to tune the center frequency $\omega_{\rm L}$ of the laser light around the frequency $\omega_0$ of the closed transition between the states $|g\rangle=|5S_{1/2},F=2,M_{\rm F}=2\rangle$ and $|e\rangle=|5P_{3/2},F'=3,M_{\rm F}=3\rangle$~\footnote{The optical pumping of the atom in the Zeeman sub-level $(5S_{1/2}, F=2,M_{\rm F}=2)$ is ensured by the few first excitation pulses.
-During the excitation, repumping light tuned to the $(5S_{1/2}, F=1)$ to $(5P_{3/2},F'=2)$ transition is also sent onto the atom.}.
+The acousto-optic modulator allows us to tune the center frequency $\omega_{\rm L}$ of the laser light around the frequency $\omega_0$ of the closed transition between the states $|g\rangle=|5S_{1/2},F=2,M_{\rm F}=2\rangle$ and $|e\rangle=|5P_{3/2},F'=3,M'_{\rm F}=3\rangle$.
+The optical pumping of the atom in the Zeeman sub-level $|g\rangle$ is ensured by the first excitation pulses when the laser is on resonance with the atom.
+When the laser is tuned away from the resonance, the optical pumping is less efficient.
+However the Wigner delay is unaffected by the events when the atom does not cycle on the closed transition, as both the center frequency and the width of the resonance, which sets the value of the delay, are independent of the transition between the states $|5S_{1/2},F=2,M_{\rm F}\rangle$ and $|5P_{3/2},F'=3,M'_{\rm F}\rangle$.
+During the excitation, repumping light tuned to the $(5S_{1/2}, F=1)$ to $(5P_{3/2},F'=2)$ transition is also sent on the atom.